CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

     .. code-block:: bash

-        python test_show_lisp_new.py -v
+        python test_show_lisp.py -v

    *Result*:

    .. image:: ../images/unit_test_results.png

 #.
-Take a screen capture of the test results and save them as an image file.
-When you :ref:`open a pull request <open-pull-request>`, you must attach the unit test results.
+After you push your parser testing to your branch, GitHub Actions will check it on your pull request.
+Please make sure your parser testing passes.

 .. attention:: Test on real devices whenever possible.
 If you use the Python mock functionality, make sure the expected output is from a real device.